Water Works - Putting Water at the Center of Place

 Think about where you live.
 How far away is the nearest body of water?

-Whether near the ocean, lake, river, or even creek, cities and towns are dependent on water.
+Whether near the ocean, lake, river, or creek, cities and towns depend on water.
 That dependency is forever linked with the human experience.
 How people and decision makers have chosen to consider that dependency dramatically affects the quality of life.

 Water gives us life — here are just a few of the ways water affects us and how our communities develop: